 Hillary Roberts has had the wonderful opportunity to work as the KVHS Executive Director since June of 2009.
 Hillary grew up in a small town with a population of about 300 people and loves small town charm.
 Later, she attended the University of Maine in Orono and has quite a bit of Black Bear Pride.
-Hillary is passionate about second chances (for people and animals!) and believes that everyone can make a difference for shelter and rescue animals.
+Hillary is passionate about second chances and believes that everyone can make a difference for shelter and rescue animals.
 When she’s not at KVHS Hillary enjoys art, theatre, and spending time with her family.
-She lives in Hallowell with 3 cats, a 10 year old lab/rotti mix, a husband and the sweetest daughter and son anyone could ask for.
+She lives in Farmingdale with 2 rescue cats, one wild and crazy rescue dog, a husband and the sweetest daughter and most rambunctious son.

 Robin started at KVHS as a volunteer in 2012 before becoming a part of the team just three months later.
-Robins vast experience has helped to facilitate over 250 adoptions and she’s still going strong!
+Robins vast experience has helped to facilitate hundreds of adoptions and she’s still going strong!
 Her favorite part about working with animals is gaining the trust of scared animals who are alone and fearful.
 As a result, her hard work ethic and willingness to do whatever comes her way helped save the lives of hundreds of animals over the years.
 Prior to her involvement at KVHS she spent over 8 years working for the Coastal Humane Society.
-Robin has a wonderful 5-year young son as well as a step-son and step-daughter who keep her busy when she is not taking care of animals.
-Robin and her significant other like to bike ride, walk and spend time outside.
-Her family also includes many some fur-babies (two cats and two dogs), including Ryeley, pictured here!
+Robin has a wonderful son as well as a daughter and grandson, and multiple four-legged children.